 Note: For Textbooks, Bibliography, Learning Outcomes, et cetera, contact me.

-Supplies: Paper, card stock, pencils, fine and thick Sharpie markers.
-At least 2 100MB flash drives will be needed to store and turn in completed projects and class work.
+Required Design Supplies: Letter-sized paper and card stock, pencils with good erasers, fine and thick Sharpie markers.
+Two 100MB flash drives will be needed to store and turn in completed projects and class work.

 Discussion and Demonstration